dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

 ## Choose Which Schools and Grades to View
 Before attempting to redistrict, it is helpful to view the current resident student population by grade for each school.
+The SchoolSite Redistricting Extension allows for viewing statistics via the Statistics Window.
+The Statistics Window presents the data in a tabular format and can either remain floating or be docked like the Redistricting toolbar.
+To access this feature, click on the Show Statistics in the Assign ribbon.

 1. From the Redistricting Toolbar, choose Show Statistics in the Assign ribbon.